Vântoase of Romanian Folklore

 Over the centuries, waves of invasions and occupations swept through the land, each leaving its mark and adding to the complexity of the developing Romanian folklore.
 The Ottomans introduced stories of djinn and Eastern magic, while Slavic legends brought legendary forest creatures into the mix.

-One of the legends from the rich tapestry of Romania is a wind spirit known as Vântoase, a type of "iele" from Romanian mythology, which, as I mentioned above, shares a striking resemblance to a few things from Roman (and Greek) mythology.
+One of the legends from Romania is a wind spirit known as Vântoase, a type of "iele" from Romanian mythology, which, as I mentioned above, shares a striking resemblance to a few things from Roman (and Greek) mythology.
 Keep your Romanians and Romans straight here because we're about to dive head-first into some folklore that's not so widespread outside of specific regions in Romania.

 What Are Vântoase?